 Check out this article to learn more about how we qualify leads--and make your job easier.

-Generally, anonymous website visitors are higher in the funnel.
-They haven't filled out a form, requested a demo, or reached out to your customer support team.
+Generally, anonymous website visits are higher in the funnel.
+These companies haven't filled out a form, requested a demo, or reached out to your customer support team.

 But that doesn't mean they aren't worth reaching out to — and it doesn't mean they aren't ready to buy.